Integrable mappings and the notion of anticonfinement

 3. {\scap Anticonfinement and linearisable mappings}

-The occurrence of anticonfined singularities was first noticed in the context of linearisable mappings.
-(The authors of [\refdef\takenawa] used the term ``weakly confined'' singularities, but we believe that the term ``anticonfined'' proposed in [\topical] is more appropriate).
-Let us illustrate this with an example.
+The occurrence of anticonfined singularities was first noticed in the context of mappings linearisable through birational transformations [\refdef\takenawa].
+(The authors of that reference used the term ``weakly confined'' singularities, but the term ``anticonfined'' proposed in [\topical] is more appropriate).
+Let us investigate the anticonfined singularities of linearisable mappings on some examples.
 The mapping

 (where $a$ is non-zero and $a\ne1$, lest the mapping become periodic with period 3) is a well-known linearisable system [\refdef\capel].
-Its singularity structure is quite simple with two confining patterns $\{\pm1,\mp1\}$.
-However another singularity does exist.
-If we start with a finite $x_0$ and $x_1=\epsilon^{-1}$, we find the anticonfining pattern
+It belongs to the family known as Gambier mappings [\refdef\gambier] , which can be linearised by rewriting them as a system of two homographic mappings in cascade.
+Indeed, for mapping (\cqi), if we introduce an auxiliary variable $y_n$ satisfying the homographic equation $a y_n(1-y_{n-1})=1$ and if we relate $y$ to $x$ through $y_n=(x_n+1)/(x_{n+1}+x_n)$, we find (\cqi) upon elimination of $y$.